 Counselling is provided for concerns related to sexual health.
 These include:

-The sexual health counsellor will be able to refer you to another service if there is a more appropriate service for your concerns.
+Our sexual health counsellors will be able to refer you to another service if there is a more appropriate service for your concerns.

-Services are free for all clients 30 years and under.
+Counselling services are FREE for all clients aged 25 years and under.

 Free interpreting can be arranged.
 Please let us know what you require when booking your appointment (for example, if you want a male or female interpreter).